mraji/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-NAs lower the median, since they must be ignored by the mean/median functions
+NAs lower the median, since they act as 0s on the mean/median functions

 ## Are there differences in activity patterns between weekdays and weekends?